Meet Our Team

 Leah Mines, Administrative and Communications Associate

-Leah joined the Vermont Chapter team in late 2019 and brings over a decade of customer service experience, a passion for event planning, and a devotion to serving and connecting with families and individuals in the community.
+Leah joined the Vermont Chapter team in October 2019 and brings over a decade of customer service experience, a passion for event planning, and a devotion to serving and connecting with families and individuals in the community.

 Nick Merritt, Development Manager